finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 <a name="getBucketedCashFlows"></a>
 # **getBucketedCashFlows**
-> BucketedCashFlowResponse getBucketedCashFlows(scope, code, excludeUnsettledTrades, bucketedCashFlowRequest)
+> BucketedCashFlowResponse getBucketedCashFlows(scope, code, bucketedCashFlowRequest)

 [EXPERIMENTAL] GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios